nsauzede/realist/rtiow/README.md

 This repo contains my experiments following the excellent book above, implemented in Rust, Nelua, Nim, C, C++, Odin, V and Go. (sorted by runtime perf)

+Note : the C current perf is poor, probably because it's mostly a dirty port of the C++ design, with vtables to simulates OOP constructs.
+A rework in underway to try and get decent perfs.

 # rtiow
 Benchmark :
 -------------